larryknaebelobsidian/kingdom/Proposition 174. This Kingdom of the Messiah is preceded by signs..md

 ## Signs preceeding First Stage (secret resurrection and secret translation) of the Advent

 Observation 3 discusses 38 signs.
-It appears that most of these signs are from Peters personal conclusions based upon his immense knowledge of past and present day literature and personal observations.  ***Only a few of these 38 signs are shown to have come directly from the Scriptures.***

 1. Relative peace and prosperity, man engaged in normal world endeavors
 2. Widespread unbelief in the warning and words of God
 3. Rising up of 'scoffers'